 As we mentioned earlier, by default, Group Policy is updated in the background every 90 minutes, with a random offset of 0 to 30 minutes.
 But if you Enable this setting, you can specify an update rate from 0 to 64,800 minutes or 45 days.
 If you select 0 minutes, the computer tries to update Group Policy every 7 seconds.
 To avoid performance degradation, you should not set it to a low figure.

 If you do not want Group Policy to be updated while the computer is in use, you will have to configure Turn off background refresh policy – and if the Disable background refresh of Group Policy policy is enabled, this policy is ignored.

 The Set Group Policy refresh interval for computers policy also lets you specify how much the actual update interval varies – the offset interval for computers.
 The number you type in the random time box sets the upper limit for the range of variance.

-You can also configure the setting using the Registry Editor.
+Configure the setting using the Registry Editor